sbecka/traveling-journal-api/README.md

 ## API Documentation

+Protected Endpoints must have a valid authorization token with the request.

 ### Authentication Endpoints

 **Login to a user account and get authorization token:** POST /api/auth/login

+Required fields: email and password

 Request body template:
 ```json